 I’m not aware of a single person injuring their ACL on a leg extension machine.
 I do however know lots of people who have injured their ACL as a result of being unable to control force around their knee.
-Something an exercise like the leg extension and indeed the seated leg curl would assist with.

 It’s critical to understand the tools that you are working with to maximise your results.
 There are advantages and disadvantages to every exercise be it free weight, fixed weight or otherwise.

 The leg extension provides a challenge to the quadriceps that is difficult to replicate in any other way.

 Because of that the leg extension machine is actually good for the health of your knees when used appropriately.